Can You Temporarily Add Someone Else to Your Car Insurance Policy?

 How Will Adding Someone to My Policy Affect My Costs?

 Adding someone to your insurance policy will affect how much you pay in monthly premiums.
 However, this isn’t necessarily a cause for concern, as it won’t always drive your rates up, and can sometimes even bring your rates down.
 Depending on who the additional driver is, they can actually get you a significantly better deal on your policy.
 When you add a second driver to your policy, the insurance company will assess how likely they are to file a claim.
 If they are a very safe driver with a good record, the insurance company won’t consider them a big risk, which is why this can bring your premiums down.

 Just as with any other car insurance policy, you should make sure to get quotes from several different companies when shopping for a multi-driver policy.
 Each insurance company has their own system for determining the price of their policy.
 They evaluate a number of different factors to determine the financial risk that each customer poses, including the type of car they drive, their driving record, and other statistical factors.
 Because each company has their own system for determining prices, your prices may vary widely between companies.
 This is why it’s so important to get quotes from several different insurance companies.
 Before committing to a policy, you should also ask the insurance agents what their policy is for adding and removing drivers from your policy.

 If you need to temporarily add or remove someone from your car insurance policy, don’t worry.
 The process is very easy with most car insurance providers, and it shouldn’t affect your rates too dramatically.
-If someone will be driving your car regularly, it’s always best to add them to your policy to ensure that they will be covered in the event of an accident.
+If it’s somebody who won’t be driving your vehicle regularly and is not part of your household, you won’t need to add them to your policy as they will be covered under the permissive use clause.
+If it’s somebody who will be driving your car regularly, however, it’s always best to add them to your policy to ensure that they will be covered in the event of an accident.